Map & Trail Notes

 This section between Budug and Zeyid is a fairly easy hike and follows jeep tracks the entire way.

 Water: There are no sources for water replenishment during this section.
-Be sure to stock up beforehand so as to avoid dehydration, especially in the warmer months.
+Be sure to stock up beforehand in the village so as to avoid dehydration, especially in the warmer months.

 Leave Budug through the north side of the village, taking the jeep tracks heading northwest.
 Continue upwards.
 At kilometer 2, you will come to a fork.
 Keep left (south).
 Follow the route, and be sure to not stray off onto intersecting roads and animal paths.

 There is no market in the village of Zeyid.
-You may set up camp or stay at the home of Xumat khanim.
+You may set up camp or stay at the home of Xumar khanim.

 Zeyid – Grizdehne (Zeyid – Qrızdəhnə)